li-xin-yi/security-summer-labs/lab3/readme.md

 ## CP-ABE Exercises

-Let's use the scenarios of "*Harry Potter and the Order of the Phoenix*" to practice the CP-ABE.
+Let's use the scenarios of "*Harry Potter and the Order of the Phoenix*" to pratice CP-ABE.
 As Umbridge's control over Hogwarts campus increases, Ron and Hermione aid Harry in forming a secret group, "*Dumbledore's Army*(DA)", to train students in defensive spells.
-Some students joining in DA are listed as below:
+Some students joining in the DA are listed as below:

 Character | House| Year | Gender